w3c/wai-curricula/content/designer/navigation.md

 Courses based on this module should:

-* explain strategies that people with disabilities use to navigate multi multipage websites and applications
+* explain strategies that people with disabilities use to navigate multi page websites and applications
-* describe behaviors, visual affordances, and interaction patterns of navigation menus, including static navigation menus, fly-out menus, and mega menus, that relate to accessible design
+* describe accessible behaviors, visual affordances, and interaction patterns of navigation menus, including static navigation menus, fly-out menus, and mega menus

 ## Learning Outcomes for Module